What is the Study About?

 - Twice daily online surveys for approximately 10 weeks and;

 Participation in the study will last approximately 8-9 months.
 Treatment will take place remotely and will be delivered over 4 weeks; no in-person visits are required.
-Compensation for completion of the phone assessments and online surveys, and the return of the activity monitors will be provided.
+Compensation for completion of the interviews, online surveys, and the return of the activity monitor will be provided.

 Am I Eligible to Participate?